A PATENT SYSTEM FOR THE 21ST CENTURY

 Committee on the Judiciary

-Good afternoon, Chairman Berman and members of the subcommittee.
-I am the former senior vice president for research and technology of the Xerox Corporation.
-Together with Richard Levin, President of Yale University, I chaired the Committee on Intellectual Property Rights in the Knowledge-Based Economy of the National Academies, comprised of the National Academy of Sciences, National Academy of Engineering, and the Institute of Medicine, originally chartered by Congress in 1863 to advise the government on matters of science, technology, and health.
+Good afternoon, Mr. Chairman, Senator Leahy, and members of the committee.
+We are Richard Levin, President of Yale University, and Mark Myers, Wharton School of the University of Pennsylvania (formerly, Xerox Corporation), co-chairs of the Committee on Intellectual Property Rights in the Knowledge-Based Economy of the National Research Council.
+The Research Council is the operating arm of the National Academy of Sciences, National Academy of Engineering, and the Institute of Medicine of the National Academies, chartered by Congress in 1863 to advise the government on matters of science and technology.

-Although most Academy studies are conducted in response to an agency’s or a congressional request, the study I will describe was initiated by the Academies’ standing Board on Science, Technology, and Economic Policy (STEP), because it recognized that the breakneck pace of technological change across many industries was creating stresses in the patent system that needed to be examined to ensure that it continues to be a stimulus to innovation and does not become an impediment to it.
+Although most Academy studies are conducted in response to an agency’s or a congressional request, the study we will describe was initiated by the Council’s Board on Science, Technology, and Economic Policy (STEP), because it recognized that the breakneck pace of technological change across many industries was creating stresses in the patent system that needed to be examined to ensure that it continues to be a stimulus to innovation and does not become an impediment to it.

 Since 1980 a series of judicial, legislative, and administrative actions have extended patenting to new technologies (biotechnology) and to technologies previously without or subject to other forms of intellectual property protection (software and business methods), encouraged the emergence of new players (universities), strengthened the position of patent holders vis-à-vis infringers domestically and internationally, relaxed other restraints on the use of patents (antitrust enforcement), and extended their reach upstream from commercial products to scientific research tools and materials.